 As a doctoral student, you are required to pay a semester fee each semester like all enrolled students.
 You will not be charged any late fees when enrolling.
 However, please note a late fee will be charged if you re-register after the required deadline.

-You can find general information about doctoral studies on the TU-DOC – Office for Doctoral and Postdoctoral Services website.
+You can find general information about doctoral studies on the Center for Junior Scholars (CJS) website.

 Enrollment steps for doctoral candidates whose declaration of intent has been approved: